-- 2.7 million metric tons (MT) of soybean meal per year.
-The share of GE soybean meal out of France's total soybean meal imports is estimated at 80 percent. - 591 thousand MT of whole soybeans per year.
+- 2.7 million metric tons (MMT) of soybean meal per year.
+The share of GE soybean meal out of France's total soybean meal imports is estimated at 80 percent. - 500,000 MT of whole soybeans per year.
 The share of GE soybeans out of total imports is estimated at more than 90 percent.
-Brazil, Canada, and the US are historical soybean suppliers to the French market.
-Relative newcomer, Togo is gaining market shares with non-GE and/or organic soybeans.
-In 2020, for the second consecutive year, Togo was the country that exported the largest volume of organic soybeans to Europe.
+Historically, Brazil, Ukraine, Canada and the United States have been the main soybean suppliers to the French market.
+Currently, Ukraine is the second largest supplier and some French NGOs have claimed that as much as half of Ukraine soybeans are GE (see FAS Kiev report UP2023-0041).
+In recent years, Togo has gained market share by exporting non-GE and/or organic soybeans.

-France depends on imported soybean products for animal feed in the livestock and poultry sectors.
-Domestic production of soybeans and substitutes is limited, and there is a strong demand for protein to meet basic requirements of compound feed formulations.
-French importers decide where to source soybean products primarily based on price, and, to a lesser extent, on protein content.
-The demand for non-biotech soybean meal is estimated at 20 percent of the total French market.
-It is mainly supplied by soybeans grown domestically in the EU and by imports from Brazil, India, and Spain.
+France depends on imported soybean products for feed in the livestock and poultry sectors.
+Domestic production of soybeans and substitutes is limited, and there is a strong demand for protein in compound feed formulations.
+French importers generally decide on where to source soybean products based on price and, to a lesser extent, on protein content.

+French demand for non-GE soybean meal is estimated at 20 percent of the total French market.
+Aside from the non-GE soybeans grown domestically in the EU, the main suppliers of non-GE soybeans include Brazil, India, Togo and Nigeria.

-There is a premium for non-biotech soybeans, which varies between 60 and 100 euros per MT.
-Premium prices are mainly due to limited supplies and the higher logistical costs of segregating transportation and storage.
+The price premium for non-GE soybeans varies between 60 and 100 euros per MT.
+Premium prices are mainly due to limited supplies and the higher logistical costs of segregating non-GE soybeans in transportation and storage.